NichapraeNiw/NichapraeNiw/README.md

 ### Hi there 👋
 Hello, I'm Nattanicha from Vancouver.
 I'm currently pursuing a Computer Systems Diploma at BCIT.
-Any proud-to-present projects I have done will be uploaded to my GitHub profiles.
+Any proud-to-present projects I have done will be uploaded to my GitHub profile.
 Feel free to explore!

 ### Contact info:
 - School email: nnilsriphaiwan@my.bcit.ca